jlaumon/AssetCooker/Readme.md

 ### Building

+Clone and **init the submodules**.

-Run `premake.bat` to generate AssetCooke.sln, the use Visual Studio to compile it.
+Then run `premake.bat` to generate AssetCooke.sln, and use Visual Studio to compile it.

 ### Running